smazacik252/odin-RPS/README.md

 # odin-RPS
-Simple Rock-Paper-Scissors program for Odin course.
+Simple Rock-Paper-Scissors program for Odin course using javascript.